Inference Statistics

 value guides our analysis.
 Read more at this linkdf = 54

-degrees of freedomp-value < 0.0004415
+degrees of freedom-

-is smaller than α = 0.05
+is smaller thanα = 0.05

-so that means that we can reject the null hypothesis
+so that means that we can reject the null hypothesis - Which one seems higher?

 gas & oil